Brionengine/Briontechnology/README.md

 Our Story 🌱✨

 Brion was founded with the vision to push the boundaries of AI and quantum computing, striving to solve complex problems that shape the future.
-From day one, Brion's mission has been to revolutionize the technological landscape by pioneering Natural Language Programming with QuantumAion, offering a glimpse into new frontiers of computational capabilities.
+From day one, Brion's mission has been to revolutionize the technological landscape by pioneering Natural Language Programming first later with QuantumAion, offering a glimpse into new frontiers of computational capabilities.

 Community Involvement 🌍💞